ARCHER2-HPC/archer2-docs/docs/end-of-service-2026/next-services.md

     to.
 The inclusion of a system on this list does not guarantee you are eligible for access nor that you are guaranteed to gain access if you are eligible.
 It is provided for convenience only.

+## Projects with ARCHER2 access beyond the end of service

+**UKRI-funded projects**

+If your UKRI-funded project has ARCHER2 access that extends beyond the end of the ARCHER2 service as part of the awarded project resources, then UKRI will be in touch with the project PI to discuss HPC access after the ARCHER2 service has finished.

+**Academic projects funded by non-UKRI awards**

+If you have a non-UKRI award with access to ARCHER2, you should look for access from another facility such as those listed below.

+**Industry projects**

+Industry projects wishing to continue with HPC access beyond ARCHER2 should get in touch via the contact listed on the [ARCHER2 Industrial Engagement](https://www.archer2.ac.uk/community/industry/) page.

 ## UK national HPC facilities